ssnake/ssnake.github.io/_posts/2015-09-28-setup_rasppi_as_webcam.md

 tag: rasp, camera
 ---

 I'm owner of 256mb version Raspberry PI.
 Recently I've bought a [camera module](http://www.raspberrypi.org/camera-board-available-for-sale/).
-Here is my tutorial how to make web camera.
+Here is my tutorial how to make a web camera.

 The idea is simple.
-We will capture images every 5 seconds and will share them via web interface.
-For capturing we will use `raspistill` console utility which is provided with RASPBIAN as out-of-box.
+We will capture images every 5 seconds and will share them via a web interface.
+For capturing we will use the `raspistill` console utility which is provided with RASPBIAN as out-of-box.

 ### Setup RAM drive for storing captured images
 Since any SD card has limit resources for writing cycles we will use ram drive as temporary storage drive.
-Let's create ram drive.
-First make folder for it:
+Let's create a ram drive.
+First make a folder for it:

 ```console
 sudo mkdir /var/tmp/ram_drive

 ```

-Add following string to fstab to make sure ram drive is created on every system boot
+Add following string to fstab to make sure a ram drive is created on an every system boot

 ```console
 tmpfs /var/tmp/ram_drive tmpfs nodev,nosuid,size=10M 0 0
 ```

-Now mount it to system:
+Now mount it to a system:

 ```console
 sudo mount -a